hlk_logo

 • Authenticate and Verify Access

 Zero trust teaches us to ‘never trust, always verify.’
-The first basic principle is to verify the access of any user, device or workload who is trying to access the network – there is no such thing as a trusted source.
-A lot of organisations choose to use Microsoft Azure Active Directory as a built in solution for managing identities and providing Multifactor Authentication (MFA) – a basic security best practise for protecting and governing access.
+The first basic principle is to verify the access of any user, device or workload that is trying to access the network – there is no such thing as a trusted source.
+A lot of organisations choose to use Microsoft Entra ID as a built-in solution for managing identities and providing Multifactor Authentication (MFA) – a basic security best practice for protecting and governing access.

 • Adopt a Least Privileged Model

-The ‘least-privileged access’ model, essentially means that only those that require access are given it.
-This means that users do not have access to sensitive information that they do not need, plus, if a singular account is compromised, the hacker is prevented from accessing large amounts of data.
+The ‘least-privileged access’ model essentially means that only those who require access are given it.
+This means that users do not have access to sensitive information that they do not need, plus, if a single account is compromised, the hacker is prevented from accessing large amounts of data.

 • Network Segmentation